 Benefit.

 Efficient spectrum usage in geographical areas of spectrum congestion where operators use point-to-point radio transport systems employing a degree of asymmetry >= 2:1.

-[Editor note: a summary of the relevant text in section 3 is needed]
+The increase of the spectrum efficiency takes place in the following scenarios:

+The spectrum utilized for the backhaul network is optimized such to match the data rates of the access network.
+Two sub-cases appear:

+Reduced spectrum usage for the same DL traffic;

+Higher DL capacity while using the same amount of spectrum as in the symmetrical case.

+Possibility of adding additional nodes while using the same spectrum.

 Increased equipment complexity due to “flexible duplex”

 [Editor note: for channel assignment planning is needed a rule to define the recommended maximum deviation of T/R spacing from the existing duplex separation in each channel plan – text needed]